 Opiates are among the most devastating and addictive drugs on the planet.
 If you want to overcome an opiate addiction, you first need to seek help from a professional opiate detox center in Houston.
-While the detox and withdrawal can be tough, the support and resources at Serenity House Detox can make it easier.
-Take a closer look at what to expect from our medical opiate detox center.
+While the detox and withdrawal can be tough, the support and resources at Serenity House Detox Houston can make it easier.

 The Need For an Opiate Detox Center in Houston